Suicide and Prevention

 Robin Williams and too many others have lost their lives to suicide.
 Williams' tragic death made highly public the great need for increased awareness of the grave risk that suicide poses.

 Suicide affects all age groups, including children.
 More people die from suicide than from automobile accidents.
 It was the tenth leading cause of death in the United States in 2012, according to the most recent available statistics from the Centers for Disease Control; that year saw more than 40,000 deaths.

-Almost everyone who attempts or commits suicide has symptoms that mental health treatment could alleviate.
+Almost everyone who attempts or completes suicide has symptoms that mental health treatment could alleviate.
 As Dr. Cassiday points out, "We all recognize the need to wear seatbelts, but how many of us recognize and endorse the need for mental health treatment as part of our national and personal practice of good health?"

 The mission of ADAA is to ensure that everyone receives an accurate diagnosis and access to proper treatment so that they live their lives with mental wellness and dignity.